Michael Levitt (producer)

-He also produced one of the most-watched television events in history, the 2009 Michael Jackson memorial service.
+Levitt produced one of the most-watched television events in history, the 2009 Michael Jackson memorial service.

 Early career

 Through the 1990s Levitt helped produce a variety of network and cable television award shows and specials including President Bill Clinton's 50th Birthday Special, the VH1 Vogue Fashion Awards, and the Blockbuster Entertainment Awards.

 Under Levitt's leadership, the Billboard Music Awards featured live performances by Aerosmith, Mariah Carey, Metallica, Sting, Celine Dion, Garth Brooks, and Gwen Stefani.
 Levitt also produced the popular Teen Choice Awards for nearly a decade.

 Formation of Michael Levitt Productions

 In 2000, Michael Levitt founded his own Hollywood, California-based production company, Michael Levitt Productions.

 His first shows under his personal banner were two major network television music specials.
 Having served as co-producer for the 1993–94 season of The Mickey Mouse Club, Levitt re-teamed with former mouseketeer Britney Spears in April 2000, producing her Fox television special, Britney in Hawaii, which scored a ratings coup for the network.
 Later that same year, Levitt produced two more specials for Fox: Britney Spears: There's No Place Like Home and The N'Sync N'timate Holiday Special with popular boy band N'Sync.